kawa-kokosowa/bubblebbs/README.md

 The default verified tripcode is `lol` so put something like `name#lol` in the name field when posting.

+When you use docker at all be sure to `touch .env-file`.

 ## Production

 You can also run the above locally to test out the production configuration for